ericguizzo/transferable_quaternion_embeddings/README.md

 ```
 These weights are also available for manual download [here](https://drive.google.com/file/d/1vCX0KHW44Q9plKTdkgyKZRcyjfgVA7jX/view?usp=sharing).

-If you use our pretrained skip the following section.
+If you use our pretrained weights skip the following section.

 ## R2Hemo pretraining